triton-inference-server/stateful_backend/README.md

 # Triton Stateful Backend
 ![alt text](stateful_backend.png)

-This repository contains code for the Stateful Backend for Triton Inference Server, where the models have matching input and output tensors for the states.
-The model states are I/O tensors; however, they are treated differently compared to standard I/O tensors.
-In particular, we do not need to communicate the state tensors between server and client.
-The server keeps the state tensors on CPU or GPU memory to restore them when a sequence id has an inference request again.
+This repository contains code for the Stateful Backend for Triton Inference Server, where the models have matching input and output tensors to keep track of the model states.
+The model states are input and output tensors.
+However, they are treated differently compared to standard input and output tensors.
+An output state tensor for a sequence id is passed as input state during the next inference execution of the same sequence id.
+In addition, we do not need to communicate the state tensors between server and client.
+The server keeps the state tensors for all active sequences on CPU or GPU memory to restore them when a sequence id has an inference request.

 The state tensors are provided in the model configuration file for an example model with two state tensors as below:
 ```